tonytw1/squirrel-detector/README.md

 ### Loss blow outs

-Occasionally the loss would explode while training.
+The loss value would be expected to tread downwards during training; probably towards a value between 0.0 and 1.0.
-Reducing the training rate seems to help.
+Occasionally it would explode like this:

 ```
 INFO:tensorflow:Step 11300 per-step time 0.695s loss=0.727